wpernath/openshift-sonatype-nexus/README.md

 # Sonatype Nexus on OpenShift

-This repo contains OpenShift templates and scripts for deploying Sonatype Nexus 2 an 3 and pre-configuring Red Hat and JBoss maven repositories on Nexus via post deploy hooks.
+This repo contains OpenShift templates and scripts for deploying Sonatype Nexus 2 and 3, and pre-configuring Red Hat and JBoss maven repositories on Nexus via post deploy hooks.
 You can modify the post hook in the templates and add other Nexus repositories by using these [helper functions](scripts/nexus-functions).